 “People are very supportive of each other at Project Place.
 We all come from different paths, but we are all here for the same goal, to become gainfully employed.”

 Marybeth worked as a nurse for 35 years.
-Faced with domestic violence in her marriage, she was forced out of her apartment and found herself without a home two days before Christmas in 2014.
+Faced with domestic violence in her marriage, she was forced out of her apartment and found herself without a home two days before Christmas.
 She was left with only the clothes on her back.
 She acknowledges that “a lot of people don’t come back from that”.
 The situation certainly took a toll on her mental health.
 Marybeth lost her job during that time period and struggled to get back on her feet.

 Marybeth stayed at the YWCA.
 She was there a few months back when she first heard about Project Place.
-Marybeth graduated from Project Place’s Work Ready program in January 2019 and began working at Working Opportunities for Women (WOW).
+Marybeth graduated from Project Place’s Work Ready program and began working at Working Opportunities for Women (WOW).
 While it was a new experience to be in food service, Marybeth enjoyed the hands-on-work.
 She also received her ServSafe certification and completed the National Customer Service exam through Project Place.

 Women come to Project Place from many backgrounds.
 We provide a safe space, mentoring, education, and training to empower women experiencing poverty or homelessness.
 This includes women: